 For each request parameter, you can set the Parameter Position field to QUERY, HEAD, or BODY.
-The values of the Parameter Position field vary with the request method used by the API.
-Select one from the available options.
+The valid values of the Parameter Position field vary based on the request method that is used by the API.
+Select one from the valid values that are displayed.

-Constant parameters are applicable if you need to fix the value of a parameter or hide the parameter to API callers.
+The constant parameters are applicable when you need to fix the value of a parameter or hide the parameter from API callers.

-Request Body Description This field appears only when you set the Request Method parameter to POST or PUT.
+Request Body Description This parameter is displayed only when you set the Request Method parameter to POST or PUT.

-In the Request Body Description field, you can enter the body description in the JSON or XML format.
-In this way, you can provide an example of the request body for API callers to determine the format of the request body.
+In the Request Body Description parameter, you can enter the body description in the JSON or XML format.
+This way, you can provide an example of the request body for API callers to determine the format of the request body.

 - In the Define Response Content section, set the Correct Response Example and Error Response Example parameters.
 These examples are reference for API callers to write the code for parsing the results of the API.

-- In the Error Codes section, click New error code and set the Error Code, Error Message, and Solution parameters.
-The information helps API callers locate the error causes.
+- In the Error Codes section, set the Error Code, Error Message, and Solution parameters to define an error code.
+The information helps API callers diagnose the error causes.

-After the API is tested, close the Test APIs dialog box, and click Publish in the upper-right corner of the configuration tab.
+After the API is tested, close the Test APIs dialog box.
+Click Publish in the upper-right corner of the configuration tab.